HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 ```
 python dcp_server/main.py
 ```
+Once the server is running, you can verify Models
+The current models are currently integrated into DCP:

-Once the server is running, you can verify it is working by visiting http://localhost:7010/ in your web browser.
+CellPose --> for instance segmentation tasks CellposePatchCNN --> for panoptic segmentation tasks: includes the Cellpose model for instance segmentation followed by a patch wise CNN model on the predicted instances for obtaining class labels it is working by visiting http://localhost:7010/ in your web browser.

 ## Customization (for developers)